obs-gh-jaydave/OpenTelemetry_Python_Profiler/README.md

 ## Monitoring

-View your application's telemetry data in Observe.ai:
+View your application's telemetry data in Observe:
 1. Log into your Observe account
 2. Navigate to the APM section
 3. Look for traces, metrics, and profile data from your application